In which we play at being cartographers

-GeoServer is an open source spatial data server that may be worth you’re look if you’re having to deal with larger or more complex datasets that CartoDB/MapBox can’t handle – or can’t handle without charging you for the pleasure.
-GeoServer also has support for more advanced functionality like WCS and WPS for extracting raw data from rasters on-the-fly, or writing proceses to perform geospatial analysis on-the-fly.
+GeoServer is an open source spatial data server that may be worth a look if you’re having to deal with larger or more complex datasets that CartoDB/MapBox can’t handle – or can’t handle without charging you for the pleasure.
+GeoServer also has support for more advanced functionality like WCS and WPS for extracting raw data from rasters on-the-fly, or writing processes to perform geospatial analysis on-the-fly.
 You can run GeoServer on its own, or in combination with other packages via the OpenGeo Suite or GeoNode.

 NationalMap (aka TerriaJS)

 And finally, a most honourary mention to the NationalMap project out of the Department of Prime Minister and Cabinet and developed by CSIRO Data61.
 NationalMap runs on a powerful little open source stack comprised of Cesium and Leaflet.
 While NationalMap, being primarily a client-side viewing framework, isn’t a true “Maps as a Service” platform it does have a nifty hidden feature – you can control what it displays by passing it URL parameters or by embedding it in an iframe and sending it cross-window messages.
-Especially check out the handy features for creating chloropleth maps from a simple CSV file.
+Especially check out the handy features for creating choropleth maps from a simple CSV file.

 Ta-da!
 Instant map ?

 You can also use TerriaJS as a library to build your own custom mapping application.
 See the

 TerriaJS documentation to learn how to get started.

 OpenLayers is probably the most mature player on the stage, and has recently undergone a ground-up rewrite of the library to simplify the API and leverage modern web technologies like WebGL, Canvas, and the full capabilities of HTML5 and CSS3.
 It even has support for true 3D web mapping via its OL3-Cesium plugin which seamlessly integrates the Cesium WebGL 3D globe library.